We're available to help you Monday through Friday. We are closed most major holidays.

 If you win the jackpot with a subscription, we will contact you with instructions on how to claim your prize.

-If you win a prize of $30 or more for Mega Millions OR for Win for Life, the Lottery will mail you a check within ten days of the drawing.
+If you win a prize of $30 or more for Mega Millions, the Lottery will mail you a check within ten days of the drawing.

 All winnings less than $30 are accumulated, and you will receive one check at the end of your subscription for the total of those prizes.